burnpiro/erdem.pl/content/posts/2021/2021-10-xai-the-introduction/xai-the-introduction.md

 1. [Reg (EU) 2016/679][gdpr-regulation] of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Dir 95/46/EC (General Data Protection Regulation) 2016.
 2. R. Guidotti, A. Monreale, S. Ruggieri, F. Turini, F. Giannotti, D. Pedreschi.
 [A survey of methods for explaining black box models.][survery-of-methods] ACM computing surveys (CSUR), 51(5):1–42, 2018.
 3. A. B. Arrieta, N. Díaz-Rodríguez, J. Del Ser, A. Bennetot, S. Tabik, A. Barbado, S. García, S. Gil-López, D. Molina, R. Benjamins, i in.
 [Explainable artificial intelligence (xai): Concepts, taxonomies, opportunities and challenges toward responsible ai.][concepts-taxonomies] Information Fusion, 58:82–115, 2020.
 4. O. Biran, C. Cotton.
-[Explanation and justification in machine learning: A survey.][taxonomy-survey] IJCAI-17 workshop on explainable AI (XAI), wolumen 8, strony 8–13, 2017.
+[Explanation and justification in machine learning: A survey.][taxonomy-survey] IJCAI-17 workshop on explainable AI (XAI), volume 8, pages 8–13, 2017.
 5. A. Adadi, M. Berrada.
 [Peeking inside the black-box: a survey on explainable artificial intelligence (xai).][model-agnostic-specific] IEEE access, 6:52138–52160, 2018.
 6. A. Khosla, N. Jayadevaprakash, B. Yao, L. Fei-Fei.
 Stanford dogs dataset. [https://www.kaggle.com/jessicali9530/stanford-dogs-dataset][stanford-dogs], 2019.
 Accessed: 2021-10-01.
 7. J. W. Creswell.
 [Educational research: Planning, conducting, and evaluating quantitative.][educational-research] Prentice Hall Upper Saddle River, NJ, 2002.